 BUTLER & WILSON

 Nicky Butler and Simon Wilson began their jewellery careers selling antique jewellery from London market stalls, and then opened a shop on the Fulham Road in 1972 marketing their own designs.
 By the 1980's they were selling all over the world.
-They are still in business today, selling their fine jewellery through the Butler & Wilson shop in South Molton Street, London.
+They are still in business today, selling their costume jewellery through the Butler & Wilson shop in London, and online.

 The Carl Art jewellery company began in Providence, Rhode Island in 1936, and was founded by German immigrant Carl Schraysshuen and American businessman Arthur Loercher.
 They manufactured fine quality gold, gold-filled, and sterling silver jewellery.
 After his death in 1953 Carl's half of the company was sold by his wife.

 In 1946 Christian Dior opened 'Maison Dior' in Paris.
 It was not until 1950 however that Dior began to make costume jewellery to match his clothing collections.
 Always well made, Dior has been one of the most successful couture companies to this day.

 Ciner was founded in 1892 in New York City by Emanuel Ciner.
 The company is still in business today and is run by the Ciner family.
 Ciner is known for high quality costume jewellery, and pieces have been worn by many celebrities including Elizabeth Taylor.

 Monet was founded in 1929 by Michael and Jay Chernow in Providence, Rhode Island, and became one of the leading names in costume jewellery design during the 1940's.
 By the 1980's Monet was producing jewellery for Yves Saint Laurent, and is still a successful company today.